Ibinaldo/Kubernetes_playground/configuring_storage/assignment.md

 4. Your PV has been created, and it should have a status of **available**, meaning its not been bounded to a PersistentVolumeClaim yet.
 Let's make one.
 See **pvc-lab7.yaml**.
 Create the resource by running the command ```kubectl create -f pvc-lab7.yaml```

 5. After you create the PersistentVolumeClaim, the Kubernetes control plane looks for a PersistentVolume that satisfies the claim's requirements.
 If the control plane finds a suitable PersistentVolume with the same StorageClass, it binds the claim to the volume.
 You can check by running the command ``kubectl get pvc pv-claim-lab7``

+6. Finally we can create a Pod that uses the PersistentVolumeClaim as a volume.
+See **pod-pv-lab7.yaml**